A collection of Benjamin Franklin tidbits that relate Philadelphia's revolutionary prelate to his moving around the city, the colonies, and the world.

 ~ Many foxes grow Grey, but few grow good.

-~ If it be the design of Providence to extirpate those savages in order to make room for the cultivation of the earth, it seems not improbable that rum may be the appointed means.
+~ If it is the design of Providence to extirpate these savages in order to make room for the cultivation of the earth, it seems not improbable that rum may be the appointed means.

 ~ A countryman between two lawyers is like a fish between two cats.

 ~ Remember not only to say the right thing in the right place but far more difficult still, to leave unsaid the wrong thing at the tempting moment.

 ~ The Constitution only guarantees the American people the right to pursue happiness.
 You have to catch it, yourself.

 ~ The definition of insanity is doing the same thing over and over and expecting different results.